 If you have been accused of a crime then there is more at stake than just prison time and heavy fines.
 You may also lose your rights to own certain items.
 Forfeiture refers to having to give up a certain item or asset as part of the punishment for a crime or due to the item being used during the crime.
-Vehicle forfeiture, for example, is a common penalty after a DUI conviction but there are plenty other instances where you may be looking at forfeiture.
+Vehicle forfeiture, for example, is a common penalty after a DWI conviction but there are plenty other instances where you may be looking at forfeiture.

 Having to give up something you have worked hard for may seem unjust and in many instances there are other options available.
 Furthermore, forfeiting an item means that you are accepting guilt which may not be the case.
-Speaking to a Minneapolis forfeitures lawyer can help you understand your legal rights and options and determine if there is a way around forfeiture.
+Speaking to a forfeitures lawyer can help you understand your legal rights and options and determine if there is a way around forfeiture.

 Minneapolis Forfeiture Laws

 Kirk Anderson handles all types of forfeitures including:

 Forfeiture occurs if the item in question has something to do with the crime.
 For example, in a DUI conviction, you may lose the vehicle that you were driving at the time of the arrest.
 In the event of weapon forfeiture, you may be losing this item because it is believed it was used during an assault or other crime.
 If you have lost your house then this is most likely associated with a drug crime or homicide investigation.
 You may lose access to your computer or your home office during a money laundering forfeiture.
 You may lose television, electronics, jewelry and other household items if these items are believed to have been stolen or if they have been believed to be purchased with stolen money.